 In 2011, the K-Sea Transportation Partnership was acquired by the Kirby Corporation of Channelview, Texas.
 Where the tug retained her name.

-In 2016, the tug was phased out of service.
-And, was "laid up" at Tampa, Florida.
+In 2016, the tug was was "laid up," and phased out of service.

 Powered by two, twenty cylinder, EMD 20-645-E5 diesel engines.
 Turning two, cast steel, fixed pitch, propellers.
 She is a twin screw tug, rated at 7,200 horsepower.